 \section{Cast operations, their use and the motivation of the work}

 C++ provides several ways in which a type conversion can be effected.
 We first provide an overview of these ways.
 Then, we show through an example how, despite clear guidelines on how casts should be used, type casts can be used imprecisely.
-After, we present the motivation behind this work.